FedericoAcostaDev/coolmovies/README2.md

 ## Install Docker and Docker compose

+:mega: Warning: You might need "sudo" to run docker commands.

 https://docs.docker.com/engine/install/ubuntu/

+## Running our app

+If you want to get the app up, you can just run:

+`docker-compose up`

+And visit [port 3000](http://localhost:3000) to see our application preview.

+If you want to change our application code base, we recommend you to follow the next steps:
 ## Backend server and database

+Open a terminal window.

-1. First we need to be at out backend directory path
+1. First we need to be at our backend's directory path

 `cd coolmovies-backend`